farhat-lab/gentb-site/README.md

     python manage.py runserver

 The database will be empty, so be sure to populate it with a user account and other information you need.

+# macOS:
+Comment out the spatialite_library_path in your local.py file

+You will likely need to install the gdal library.
+If using homebrew, follow these steps: brew install gdal pip3 install --upgrade pip pip3 install gdal